 - Uncontrolled diabetes can lead to overgrowth of bacteria

 - Preterm or low birthweight babies can be affected by the oral bacteria that is present

 Periodontal (gum) disease is the main reason adults lose their teeth.
 It is a preventable disease.
 Just because you get older doesn’t mean you have to lose your teeth.
-Once plaque, which is bacteria and mucus, sticks on your teeth long enough it changes to tartar or calculus.
+Once plaque, which is bacteria and mucus, sticks on your teeth long enough plaque changes to tartar, and it changed to plaque.
 Calculus must be removed by a dentist or dental hygienist.
 Brushing with an electric toothbrush makes doing a good job easier.
 You need to brush 2 times per day for at least 2 minutes.
 The average that most people brush is 15 seconds!
 Either flossing or using the Water-Pik water flosser removes the plaque in between your teeth.
 When you are not flossing, you leave 20% of the plaque behind.
 Rinsing with Listerine afterwards helps to kill the remaining bacteria.
 You need to rinse for 30 seconds and use 2 teaspoons of Listerine for it to be most effective.